 Sec.
 20-329e.
-Investigation by commission.
-Before the commission issues any license under sections 20-329f to any person or broker, the Department of Consumer Protection shall fully investigate all information placed before the department as may be required pursuant to sections 20-329a to 20-329m, inclusive, and may carry out a physical examination, investigation or inspection of any subdivision which is the subject of the application.
+Investigation by department.
+Before the Department of Consumer Protection issues any license under section 20-329f to any person or broker, the department shall fully investigate all information placed before the department as may be required pursuant to sections 20-329a to 20-329m, inclusive, and may carry out a physical examination, investigation or inspection of any subdivision which is the subject of the application.
 All reasonable expenses incurred in carrying out such examination, investigation or inspection shall be paid by the applicant and no such license shall be issued until such expenses have been fully paid.

 Sec.
 20-329f.
 Issuance of license.
-Fees. (a) The commission shall, upon completion of the investigation and inspection as provided in section 20-329e, but, in the absence of any agreement to the contrary between the applicant and the commission, not later than three months from the receipt of the completed license application, or receipt of an effective statement of record filed with the Secretary of Housing and Urban Development and filed with the commission pursuant to subsection (c) of section 20-329b, (1) approve or disapprove the prospectus, property report or offering statement submitted under subsection (c) of section 20-329b or section 20-329d, as the case may be, and (2) if satisfied, issue to the applicant, upon payment to the commission of a fee computed as provided in subsection (b) of this section, a license to offer and dispose of in this state the subdivision or parcels, units or other interests in any subdivision that is the subject of the application or such effective statement of record.
-Such license shall be valid for one year and may be renewed annually upon payment to the commission of a fee, computed as provided in subsection (b) of this section, unless there is a material change affecting such subdivision or lot, parcels, units or other interest in any subdivision or the offer or disposition thereof, in which case all new facts shall be reported to the commission immediately.
-Upon receipt of such report or in the event that any such material change is discovered by or comes to the attention of the commission through other sources, the commission may, after a hearing pursuant to section 20-321, take such action as the commission considers necessary, including the suspension or revocation of such license if justified. (b) The amount any person shall pay for an initial license fee or a renewal license fee for each subdivision covered by the license shall be computed on the basis of the rates set forth in the following schedule.
+Fees. (a) The Department of Consumer Protection shall, upon completion of the investigation and inspection as provided in section 20-329e, but, in the absence of any agreement to the contrary between the applicant and the department, not later than three months from the receipt of the completed license application, or receipt of an effective statement of record filed with the Secretary of Housing and Urban Development or successor agency and filed with the department pursuant to subsection (c) of section 20-329b, (1) approve or disapprove the prospectus, property report or offering statement submitted under subsection (c) of section 20-329b or section 20-329d, as the case may be, and (2) if satisfied, issue to the applicant, upon payment to the department of a fee computed as provided in subsection (b) of this section, a license to offer and dispose of in this state the subdivision or parcels, units or other interests in any subdivision that is the subject of the application or such effective statement of record.
+Such license shall be valid for one year and may be renewed annually upon payment to the department of a fee, computed as provided in subsection (b) of this section, unless there is a material change affecting such subdivision or lot, parcels, units or other interest in any subdivision or the offer or disposition thereof, in which case all new facts shall be reported to the department immediately.
+Upon receipt of such report or in the event that any such material change is discovered by or comes to the attention of the department through other sources, the department may, after a hearing pursuant to section 20-321, take such action as the department considers necessary, including the suspension or revocation of such license if justified.

+(b) The amount any person shall pay for an initial license fee or a renewal license fee for each subdivision covered by the license shall be computed on the basis of the rates set forth in the following schedule.

+Number Initial Annual

-Number Of Lots or Units Initial Fee Annual Renewal Fee
+Of Lots or Units Fee Renewal

-1-50 \$315. \$200
+Fee

+1- 50 \$315. \$200.

-51-100 \$345. \$250
+51-100 345.
+250.

-101-150 \$375. \$190.
+101-150 375.
+190.

-151-200 \$410. \$220.
+151-200 410.
+220.

-201-250 \$440. \$250.
+201-250 440.
+250.

-251-300 \$470. \$285.
+251-300 470.
+285.

-301-350 \$500. \$315.
+301-350 500.
+315.

-351-400 \$535. \$345.
+351-400 535.
+345.

-401-450 \$565. \$375.
+401-450 565.
+375.

+451-500 595.
+410.

-451-500 \$595. \$410.
-501 and above \$625. \$440.
+501 and above 625.
+440.